UmangRajpara13/upstox-historical/README.md

 2. The script will:

-   - Fetch one year of historical data for all NSE stocks.
+   - Fetch one year of historical data for all NSE stocks. 📂
-   - Analyze the data to detect hammer candlestick patterns.
+   - Analyze the data to detect hammer candlestick patterns. 🕯️
-   - Logs the results into an Excel file in the \<project-root\>/logs/\<today's date\> folder
+   - Logs the results into an Excel file in the `<project-root>/logs/<today's date>` folder 📋

-## Output
+## Output 📜

-The Excel sheet includes(but not limited to):
+The Excel sheet includes (but not limited to):

-- **Date**: The date the hammer candlestick pattern with 30 Day Low was formed.
+- **Date**: 📅 The date the hammer candlestick pattern with 30 Day Low was formed.
-- **Instrument Name**: The name of the stock.
+- **Instrument Name**: 🏷️ The name of the stock.
 - **Additional Columns**: Fields for analysis, such as:
-  - Opening % for same stock next day.
+  - 📊 Opening % for the same stock next day.
-  - Percentage change from the previous day.
+  - 📈 Percentage change from the previous day.
-  - Any other metrics deemed useful for creating trading setups.
+  - 📉 Any other metrics deemed useful for creating trading setups.

-## Customization
+## Customization 🛠️

 You can modify the following parameters in the script:

-- **Data source**: Change the API endpoint or data-fetching mechanism.
+- **Data source**: Change the API endpoint or data-fetching mechanism. 🌐
-- **Pattern criteria**: Adjust the logic for detecting hammer candles or defining the 30-day low.
+- **Pattern criteria**: Adjust the logic for detecting hammer candles or defining the 30-day low. 🕵️‍♂️
-- **Output format**: Customize the structure of the Excel file or add more columns.
+- **Output format**: Customize the structure of the Excel file or add more columns. 🧩

 Additionally, users can extend the script to:
-- Detect other candlestick patterns (e.g., engulfing, doji, or shooting star).
+- Detect other candlestick patterns (e.g., engulfing, doji, or shooting star). 🌠
-- Incorporate new metrics or filters based on trading strategies.
+- Incorporate new metrics or filters based on trading strategies. 📊

-## Contributing
+## Contributing 🤝

 Contributions are welcome!
 To contribute:

-1. Fork the repository.
+1. Fork the repository. 🍴
 2. Create a new branch:
    ```bash
    git checkout -b feature-name